Genetic and chromosomal conditions

 Any condition related to genes or chromosomes can be called a genetic condition.

-A genetic counselor can help you understand more about genetic conditions.
+Genetic counseling helps you understand how genes, birth defects and other medical conditions run in families, and how they can affect your health and your baby's health.
+You get genetic counseling from a genetic counselor.
 This person is trained to know about genetics, birth defects and other medical problems that run in families.
 She can help you understand the causes of genetic conditions, what kind of testing is available, and your chances of having a baby with a genetic condition.
 To find a genetic counselor in your area, talk to your health care provider or contact the National Society of Genetic Counselors.

 How can you find out if your baby is at risk for a genetic condition?